EddieJ03/president-gpt2/README.md

 **PresGPT2** is a GPT model trained to complete phrases in the style of a given U.S. president.

 🌐 **Live Demo**: https://president-gpt2-dfbq9judmtpbztdw2o7snp.streamlit.app/
-- *Note: The demo runs on a CPU instance, so response times may be slower.*

 ---